Compare Landlord Insurance Quotes

 Most insurers will also let you tailor your landlord insurance policy by adding on extra features – for example:

-- Rent guarantee insurance – compensates you for lost income if your tenant stops paying their rent (it’s also known as tenant default insurance).
+- Rent guarantee insurance – This compensates you for the lost income if your tenant stops paying their rent due to an insurable event.
+For example if your property is destroyed by fire or flood, you’ll be compensated for the rent lost during the time the tenant otherwise would be in the property. (it’s also known as tenant default insurance).
 If you opt for this, bear in mind any conditions set out.
 For instance, you may be expected to carry out credit checks on your tenants and there might also be a limit to the amount of compensation you receive.

-- Malicious damage – compensates you for any deliberate damage caused by your tenant.
+- Malicious damage – Compensates you for any deliberate damage caused in bad faith by your tenant.

 Is landlord insurance a legal requirement in the UK?